ravikantraj25/vertex-website-testing/README.md

 ## Code of Conduct
 - Be respectful and collaborative
 - Follow review feedback professionally
-- Ask for help if stuck
+- Ask for help if stuck.